 Come on, surely you can do better than that!

-With a Bay Marketing Co web design package you can set up as many email addresses as you want, your hosting package’s size being the only limit.
+With my web design package you can set up as many email addresses as you want, your hosting package size being the only limit.

-Your surf shop’s website comes with Google Analytics.
-You can log in whenever you want to check what’s cutting.
+Your surf shop’s website comes with Google Analytics and you can log in whenever you want to check what’s cutting.

-But you can also opt for the weekly analytics report that shares info like which keywords brought people to your website from where, and which pages they visited.
+But you also get a weekly analytics report email that shares info like which keywords brought people to your website from where, and which pages they visited.